 Entertainment continues throughout the streets of Mickey’s Not-So-Scary Halloween Party.
 Not scheduled on the event map, the Cadaver Dans appear in Frontierland and Liberty Square periodically, singing spooky and not-so-spooky songs, often with a comedic twist.

 The Boo To You parade is one of Disney’s finest, packed with commonly-seen characters in new costumes (celebrating Halloween) and plenty of characters rolled out just for the occasion.
 A good tip for optimal parade watching (and picture taking) is to look where lighting rigs are pointed before the parade arrives.
-The areas of the streets that are most lit up will offer the best views of the parade floats and characters (and least blurry photos).
+The areas of the most lit streets will offer the best views of the parade floats and characters (and least blurry photos).
 It also helps to attend the second parade of the night, as fewer crowds watch then.

 This year, the parade features a few changes, beginning with a new opening float sign.